 Sciatica Treatment Options

 There are several non-surgical and surgical options for sciatica pain relief.
 However, they are related to the spinal condition or disease affecting the sciatic nerve.
 Our spine orthopedic and physical therapist specialists have decades of combined experience in the treatment of sciatica in Broward and Palm Beach.

 - Anti-inflammatory medications (NSAIDs)

 - Epidural steroid injections

 However, physicians may consider surgery for those patients who do not improve with conservative treatment and show significant weakness or loss of function.

 Please find below the most common surgical options when sciatic pain is involved:

 This surgical procedure involves removing all or portions of the lamina, removing bone spurs and/or enlarging the foramina to relieve pressure or compression on the nerve roots or spinal cord.
 This pressure is often what causes pain.

-Often times, in addition to a decompression, your surgeon will perform an instrumented posterolateral fusion by inserting a series of screws and rods coupled with the placement of bone graft.
+Often, in addition to a decompression, your surgeon will perform an instrumented posterolateral fusion by inserting a series of screws and rods coupled with the placement of the bone graft.
 This fusion provides increased spinal stability.